neoroseknows/pf2e-level-up-wizard/README.md

 A module for PF2e on FoundryVTT that provides a level up assistant for players.

+If you enjoy the module consider [buying me a coffee](https://buymeacoffee.com/zumanzo)!

 ## Installation

 This module can be installed directly in Foundry via `Install Modules` and searching for the name.
 Alternatively you can install it via manifest using this link: `https://github.com/BenABaron/pf2e-level-up-wizard/releases/latest/download/module.json`